 PHPP - Passivhaus Design SoftwareThe iPHa - International Passive House Association - recently announced the new release of version 8 of PHPP, the design software for passive buildings.
 After the 2012 release of version 7, this upgrade is going to allow further improvements for better design in warm humid climates with Passivhaus standard.

-Designing with daylight in mind not only allows for a more comfortable interior space, but it can also give you substantial savings in energy consumption.
-By integrating ArchiCAD's BIM technology with Velux's Daylight Visualizer, architects can now precisely simulate daylighting in buildings…
+Keeping daylight design in mind not only allows for a more comfortable interior space, but can also give you substantial savings in energy consumption.
+By integrating ArchiCAD's BIM technology with Velux's Daylight Visualizer, architects can now precisely simulate daylighting in buildings as…

 Graphisoft has just released the preview videos for their new ArchiCAD version 16, and we are pretty excited about it here at Emu Architects.
 Enrico Bonilauri has written an extensive assessment of the newly integrated energy analysis features (basically incorporating EcoDesigner) over on our Italian blog.
 I'll attempt to translate his thoughts into English here for our international readers: